risingwavelabs/risingwave-docs/docs/data-delivery.md

 To stream data out of RisingWave, you must create a sink.
 A sink is an external target that you can send data to.
 Use the [`CREATE SINK`](/sql/commands/sql-create-sink.md) statement to create a sink.
 You need to specify what data to be exported, the format, and the sink parameters.

+Sinks become visible right after you create them, regardless of the backfilling status.
+Therefore, it's important to understand that the data in the sinks may not immediately reflect the latest state of their upstream sources due to the latency of the sink, connector, and backfilling process.
+To determine whether the process is complete and the data in the sink is consistent, refer to [Monitor statement progress](/manage/view-statement-progress.md).

 Currently, RisingWave supports the following sink connectors:

 - Apache Doris sink connector (`connector = 'doris'`)